8 design top tips and 8 mistakes to avoid

 And bad graphic design can get in the way of all three.

 You could take a few years out to study graphic design and advertising.
 It’s rewarding.
 But you don’t have the time?
 I hear you.
+So let me walk you through some of the basics instead.

 Before you design your advert, you need to know where it will go.